xbeat/Machine-Learning/README.md

 Measures of dispersion describe how spread out a dataset is.
 They complement measures of central tendency by providing information about the variability of data points.
 In this presentation, we'll explore various measures of dispersion and how to calculate them using Python.

+## Principal Curves for Nonlinear Data Analysis

+Understanding Principal Curves with Simple Datasets

+Principal curves provide a nonlinear generalization of principal components analysis, offering a smooth, self-consistent curve that passes through the middle of a data distribution.
+The implementation starts with synthetic data generation and visualization to understand the concept.

 ## Architecture of Recurrent Neural Networks in Python

 Introduction to Recurrent Neural Networks (RNNs)